bbbbihr/FYP_PhaseCorrelation/README.md

 NormalCorrelation.m uses the matlab inbuilt function xcorr2(i.e. 2D cross correlation) to analyze one pair of images

 Other files applies phase correlation on a whole set of images with differnet defocus length to see the relationship between defocus length and phase correlation result.

+The folder: "Phase Correlation" contains the C++ project used on Raspberry Pi